-Trump barks at Fed but offers no fresh details on trade in NY speech
+Trump says China trade deal 'close' but dashes hopes for signing details in NY speech

 It was Trump's second appearance at the storied club, which has hosted U.S. presidents including Woodrow Wilson and John F. Kennedy, as well as foreign leaders like former Soviet President Mikhail Gorbachev here and Chinese Premier Li Keqiang here He previously addressed the organization in 2016 when running for president.

-Daco questioned whether a limited trade deal with China would be enough to draw businesses back off the sidelines.

-“Do you as a business make a decision that now the environment is clearer, there are less tariffs, so now you’re more likely to invest?
-Or, if after the last three years, you’re still more cautious and say ‘let’s wait this one out,’” Daco said.
-“I’d favor the latter.”

-Reporting by Jeff Mason and April Joyner; Additional reporting by Andrea Shalal in Washington and Sinead Carew in New York; Writing by Heather Timmons; Editing by Dan Burns, Peter Cooney and Jonathan Oatis
+Reporting by Jeff Mason and April Joyner; Additional reporting by David Lawder and Susan Heavey in Washington and Sinead Carew in New York; Writing by David Lawder, Editing by Dan Burns, Peter Cooney and Jonathan Oatis